isomerpages/moe-broadricksec/_links/School Canteen Advertisement.md

 | Others (Non-Halal, Open to Proposal    | 24 Nov 2023    | Korean / Thai (Halal / Non-Halal    |

 #### Application Procedure
 1. Download and complete the application form.
-You may also request for a hardcopy from the School’s General Office.<br>
+You may also request for a hardcopy from the School’s General Office.<br>[Application Form](/files/formbf7_application_for_canteen_stall.pdf)

 3. Attached the following documents together with the application form: